 The left-to-right order of appearance in the Contact List Numbers box determines the order in which the system dials contact columns (for example, work, home, or cell).
 To change the order that the system dials columns, click and drag a column name to a new position.
-The system dials leftmost items first.
-For example, if contact list numbers contains work and home columns, the campaign dials the work number first.
+The system dials the leftmost items first.
+For example, if contact list numbers contain work and home columns, the campaign dials the work number first.

 Define closing wrap-up code mappings

 For contact lists with multiple contact columns (work and home for example), if the system reached the contact through the work number and an agent sets a terminating wrap-up, it does not dial the home number.

 A terminating wrap-up code is any wrap-up defined for a queue, whose wrap-up code mapping is “Right Party Contact”, or one of the uncallable indicators (Contact Uncallable or Number Uncallable).
 For more information, see Set wrap-up code mappings for outbound dialing.

 If a contact has multiple phone numbers and you configured a Recall Type entry, when the campaign receives that Recall Type for the first callable number, it makes all the recall attempts configured for that number before dialing the next number.
 For more information, see Configure an attempt controls entry.